Experience can be very convincing.

 Tracy didn’t go to the eye doctor every Saturday.

 But seriously, why the hell was her mom not making any strides to get anyone out the door?
 I could not figure this out.
-Finally, Tracy called downstairs to her mom to get this figured out.
+Finally, Tracy yelled downstairs to her mom.
 “Mom, what time is my eye doctor appointment?”
 Cheryl responded in an even tone, “Tracy, you don’t have an eye doctor appointment.”

 What a coincidence that she didn’t have an appointment that morning, either!
-It gave me pause, and then I landed on my conclusion.
+So weird.
+This coincidence gave me pause, and then I landed on my conclusion.

 I’m sure you know where this is going, right?